MegaBitmap/UDPBD-for-XEBP/Sync-App-Source/Needed-for-Release/README.txt

 The console may hang on a black screen for up to 30 seconds before rebooting.
 Some things to check if you encounter this issue:
 * Ensure your game drive is properly connected to the console.
-MX4SIO adapters must be in Memory Cart Slot 2, and MMCE devices in Memory Card Slot 1.
+MX4SIO adapters must be in Memory Card Slot 2, and MMCE devices in Memory Card Slot 1.
 Neither device type will work if connected through a multitap.
 * Ensure the game you are trying to load is present on your game drive.
-* Ensure your game drive is formatted as eXFAT.
+* Ensure your game drive is formatted as exFAT.
+If using a hard drive, you must use an MBR partition table.
-If using an MMCE device, ensure the SD card has been formatted with the device firmware.
 * Ensure the plugin is trying to load the correct file.
 This can be accomplished by rebuilding the game list.
 * If using UDPBD, ensure the server software is running and that both the PS2 and server are connected to the same network and properly configured.